Artist's drawing of the new Bundaberg Hospital set among gardens and walking paths

 Jobs in construction

-Building the hospital will create around 2,887 construction jobs.
+Building the hospital will create many construction job opportunities.

 If you'd like to apply for construction jobs or trade contracts you can express your interest: